-It is important to understand that districts or schools choosing to participate in this program must submit a participation form for the current school year no later than August 30 of that year.
-Additionally, at the end of the school year, the district or school must complete a brief summary form by late May to early June of that school year to report that the program was completed.
+It is important to understand that districts or schools choosing to participate in this program MUST submit a participation form for the current school year NO LATER THAN August 30 of that year.
+Additionally, at the end of the school year, the district or school must complete a brief summary form by late May to early June of that school year (date has varied in recent years).

 The Ohio Department of Education uses the participation form and summary form to determine which districts and schools participated in the pilot versus using data reported in EMIS.
-Participation and completion forms can be found on the Department of Education webpage, Physical Activity Pilot Program.
+Thus, it is imperative for a school/district that is interested in the pilot to visit the weblink here to download, complete and return the forms by their due dates.

-Districts and schools that participate and complete the required form submissions will receive a green checkmark on their report card.
+Districts and schools that participate will receive a green checkmark on their report card.